Mixed-race Caymanians

 Mixed-Race Caymanians refers to citizens of the Cayman Islands with a multiracial background.
 The majority of the population is mixed-race, with most being of English and African ancestry, tracing their lineage back to early English and Scottish settlers, as well as enslaved people brought to the islands from Africa.
 There is also a large number of mixed-race Caymanians of Latin American origin, most notably with ties to Honduras and Cuba.
-Mixed-race Caymanians of Indian and Filipino descent are also a growing community as the islands have seen a significant increase in East and South Asian immigration since the early 2000s.
+Mixed-race Caymanians of Indian and Filipino descent are also a growing community as the islands have seen a significant increase in South and South-East Asian immigration since the early 2000s.